Ralitsa-Vuntsova/part-time-jobs/README.md

 ### Setup:

-Firstly, add values to the following variables in your .env file:
+Firstly, add values to the following variables in an .env file, which needs to be created under `/org/apps/api` dir:
 - PTJ_DB_NAME - name for you local DB
 - PTJ_JWT_SECRET - generate random JTW secret

+Do the same for the client (`/org/apps/client`):
+- VITE_REACT_APP_SERVER_URL - the default value is 'http://localhost:3000'

 Then create a database in MongoDB Compass with the name you provided for PTJ_DB_NAME.